 While nearly all fish contains some mercury, some types of fish tend to accumulate more mercury than others, especially if they eat other fish and have a longer lifespan.
 Tuna falls into this category and contains a relatively high level of mercury compared to other kinds of fish.

 The amount of mercury varies widely in tuna depending on size, species, and location, but the prevalence of mercury in tuna is enough to warrant FDA guidelines regarding tuna consumption, especially for children, those who are pregnant, and those who wish to become pregnant.

 Another significant issue with tuna, especially mainstream, commercially processed tuna, is detrimental fishing practices.
 Rampant overfishing has decimated tuna populations in many parts of the world.
 Harmful practices like purse seines, long lines, and the use of Fish Aggregating Devices (FADs) lead to the waste of other types of marine life, which get brought onto the boats as "bycatch" and are ultimately discarded.

-The good news for health-conscious consumers (like you) is that there are a handful of safe, sustainable, and quite healthy choices amongst tuna brands.
+The good news for health-conscious consumers (like you and me) is that there are a handful of safe, sustainable, and healthy choices among tuna brands.
 If we can minimize the mercury, which often seems to correlate with more sustainable fishing practices, tuna has a lot to offer, nutritionally speaking.

 For Thyroid Thrivers, low-mercury tuna is best.
 In the next section, we'll discuss why that is.
 Then, I'll share some specific low-mercury brands you can look for.